allfoxwy/UnitXP_SP3/README.md

 Vanilla client only check distance for nameplates.
 This makes mobs behind wall/door also show up their nameplates.

-This mod changes Vanilla behaviour to Classic style:
+This mod changes Vanilla behavior to Classic style:
 - Only those mobs in player's sight would receive a nameplate
 - If you move your camera really close, you could see through a wall for a short distance